gemini-cli-extensions/dataplex/README.md

 # Gemini CLI Extension - Dataplex

+> [!NOTE]
+> This extension is currently in beta, and may see breaking changes until the first stable release (v1.0).

 This Gemini CLI extension provides a set of tools to interact with [Dataplex](https://cloud.google.com/dataplex/docs) instances.
 It allows you to manage your data lakes, zones, and assets directly from the [Gemini CLI](https://google-gemini.github.io/gemini-cli/), using natural language prompts.

 Learn more about [Gemini CLI Extensions](https://github.com/google-gemini/gemini-cli/blob/main/docs/extension.md).